Clem0-o7/Clem0-o7/README.md

 ### Hi there 👋
+🔭 I’m currently Pursuing BE at Thiagarajar College of Engineering 💬Learning the nuances of New age Data
+📫You can reach me by sending me a mail
+⚡ Fun fact: I can talk about Books and Shows all day long

 <!--
 **Clem0-o7/Clem0-o7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.